lukejamesk/iracing-setup-downloader/README.md

 - Override specific values: `p1doks download --season 2` (uses last used series, week, year)
 - Always override with full command line options

-## Desktop Application (Windows Only)
+## Desktop Application (Primary Interface)

-The main application is a Windows desktop app built with Electron and React:
+The main application is a Windows desktop app built with Electron and React.
+This is the recommended way to use the P1Doks downloader:

 ### Running the Desktop App